wspotter/ag2/README.md

  2. Copy OAI_CONFIG_LIST_sample to ./notebook folder, name to OAI_CONFIG_LIST, and set the correct configuration.
  3. Start playing with the notebooks!

-*NOTE*: OAI_CONFIG_LIST_sample lists GPT-4 as the default model, as this represents our current recommendation, and is known to work well with AutoGen.
-If you use a model other than GPT-4, you may need to revise various system prompts (especially if using weaker models like GPT-3.5-turbo).
-Moreover, if you use models other than those hosted by OpenAI or Azure, you may incur additional risks related to alignment and safety.
-Proceed with caution if updating this default.
+*NOTE*: OAI_CONFIG_LIST_sample lists gpt-4o as the default model.
+If you use a different model, you may need to revise various system prompts (especially if using weaker models like gpt-4o-mini).
+Proceed with caution when updating this default and be aware of additional risks related to alignment and safety.

 <p align="right" style="font-size: 14px; color: #555; margin-top: 20px;">
   <a href="#readme-top" style="text-decoration: none; color: blue; font-weight: bold;">